 ART

-Comparative Essay on Selected Paintings
+Comparative Essay On Selected Paintings

 Introduction:

 The love and compassion of humans sought multiple ways of expression regarding religious views, beliefs, personalities, values, and events.
-One such expression is paintings where the painter depicts and portrays his ideas and feelings on multiple objects with the help of various materials.
-In past times such artistic depiction was based on Torah and Bible, which was called traditional Biblical art.
+One such expression is paintings, in which the painter depicts and portrays his ideas and feelings on multiple objects with the help of various materials.
+In past times, such artistic depiction was based on the Torah and the Bible, which was called traditional Biblical art.
 Such art was solely a depiction of various mythologies, historical events, and multiple persons and places narrated and enlisted in both these scriptures.
 With the passage of time, sacred art took the place of this Biblical art and depicted various heavenly and non-heavenly religions.
 This transformation is used to uplift the human mind towards spiritual intentions.
 The sacred art leads towards practical and operative aspects of spirituality and mystic rituals within the paradigm of religious traditions.
 The art depiction regarding sacred art includes multiple religions like Islam, Buddhism, Hinduism, Jainism and Confucian religion, etc.

 Analysis & Selected Paintings: